waterworth/the-shoppies/README.md

 ## ⚡ Live Link 💻
 https://masonwaterworth.com

+The site is **not** responsive.
+Desktop and landscape tablet views will display correctly.
+My apologies.

 This is a project built for the Shopify Front End Developper Internship Role for 2021.
 The site is built using: